yugr/rust-slides/features/cons/panics/analysis.md

 TODO:
   - EH-related opts in MIR and LLVM
   - info whether LLVM can potentially optimize it (and with what limitations)
+  - (LOW) does MachineBlockPlacement always place code at the end of function ? this would help I$ as well

 # Workarounds